PhDbuilds/phdblog/content/posts/pwnagotchi.md

 Recap:

 - The Actor-Critic Framework in Pwnagotchi:
     - Actor (Policy): The pwnagotchi's decision-making strategy.
-"If I see network A with signal strength xx, target it with action yy"
+"If I see network A with signal strength $x$, target it with action $y$"
     - The Actor outputs probabilities for different actions given the current state
     - Critic (Value Function): This estimates how "good" the current WiFi environment is.
 	- The **Advantage Function** helps guide the pwnagotchi by evaluating whether a specific action in the current state led to a _better_ or _worse_ result than expected.
 - Rewards in pwnagotchi:
     - Positive reward: capturing a handshake
     - Negative reward: spending energy without success, waiting too long, or targeting low-value networks